Dr Julia Craig-McFeely

 Research interests in the Digital Image Archive of Medieval Music (DIAMM).

-She directs a number of choral groups in and around Oxford, and is an occasional composer and arranger.
+She is an organist at two churches in Oxford, directs a number of choral groups in and around the city, and is an occasional composer and arranger.

 Current Research Grants:

 - Co-investigator: Tudor Partbooks: the Manuscript legacies of John Baldwin and John Sadler, Universities of Newcastle and Oxford (AHRC funded)

 - Collaborating Partner: SIMSSA (Single Interface for Music Score Searching and Analysis), McGill University, Montreal (SSHRC funded)